slowernews/wisdom-tldr/chapters/chapter_1_self.md

 The Key to Double Loop Learning: Push to the Point of Failure

 > *'The illiterates of the 21st century will not be those who cannot read and write but those who cannot learn, unlearn, and relearn.' -- Alvin Toffler*

-Pain Plus Reflection Equals Progress

 > *'Any fool can know.
 The point is to understand.' -- Albert Einstein*

-a college education can help you make a living, self-education can make you a fortune.

-> *'Self education is, I firmly believe, the only kind of education there is.
-The only function of a school is to make self education easier; failing that, it does nothing.' -- Isaac Asimov*
+- Pain + Reflection = Progress

-effort * talent = skill
+- effort * talent = skill
+- fastest way to learn is to teach.
+- formula for getting better at anything: find your PLUS, MINUS, EQUAL.

 > *'Don't major on minor things.'* ->  applied focus

-- fastest way to learn is to teach.

 making resolutions: Guilt will carry you when willpower fails.
 By all means involve friends, but make your pressures real.
 Just saying words doesn’t make a thing happen.
 Try walking through a door instead.

-We like to believe in genius.
-It gives us an excuse for being lazy. -- Paul Graham

-'The chess grand master considers no more moves than does the expert; he just knows which ones to look at.' -- Robyn Dawes

 A friend of mine who has finally achieved great success in his field after about 20 years.
 I asked him what was the “tipping point”?
 “Recognizing the good people from the bad,” he said.
 “Working with those people.
 Connecting them.
 That’s a life-multiplier.”